Today marks one year since I fixed my name change. In that past year … so much has changed, yet so much remains the same.

 It didn’t matter that the COVID pandemic slowed things down compared to the first time, having to do everything by mail instead of in-person.
 It didn’t matter that it would take time for everyone to adjust to the name change, when before I pretty much started over with a new job and circle of friends when I first came out, so that “transition” for everyone else wasn’t as big an issue the first time around, when this time it was.

 As much as I am able to obtain phalloplasty again as my current healthcare plan covers it, I have become more comfortable with my body, especially as the dysphoria I had with my initial name change is gone.
 It has taken years of therapy to cope and adapt, to come to terms with learning to live with my vagina in terms of body neutrality.
 I’m not saying it no longer causes the occasional bout of dysphoria, but it may be something I will pursue in time, as I am moving forward with so many other aspects of my life that was delayed to extreme dysphoria, transitioning, and healing.
-I am no less a man because of my body and my choices.
+I am no less a man because I don’t have a dick.

 After attempting the all-Android life, my love for iOS is still there.
 Yes, that gaming FOMO still exists sometimes, but I realize I’m not a big AAA gamer.
 Watching game streams of too many rushed, buggy releases of big-name games make me appreciate the stability of the games my iPad, iPhone, and TV can play.
 There’s good quality games on the Apple Arcade, plenty of quality paid games on the App Store, that I can play that “hard-core” gamers may scoff at—but the thing is, more and more gamers are playing games on their phones and iPads, and thankfully “freemium” games are becoming passé in favor of platform subscriptions or old-fashioned once-and-done paid-for games.

-I also overcame an old roadblock to pursue computer programming as an option to pursue should I ever decide to return to college, as with my reissued diploma and Selective Service letter I can now further my education without clerical errors getting in the way due to the fact I’m legally recognized as a man.
+I also overcame an old mental roadblock to pursue computer programming as an option to pursue should I ever decide to return to college, as with my reissued diploma and Selective Service letter I can now further my education without clerical errors getting in the way due to the fact I’m living my life as a man.